egroslu/myquickhsk/README.md

 ## PROJECT DESCRIPTION

-This Android application provides Mandarin learners with an optionally-offlineable, self-tailorable review and dictionary service.
-Users can select their HSK level and then, at a minimum, customize review vocabulary via easy-to-use flipcards; and, optionally, download locally, onto their device, a searchable database with 100,000+ characters (especially handy when needing access to characters offline).
-The app integrates external data via complimentary GitHub filehosting (in lieu of an for-profit API) — which, data can be ported to a local Room (Android) database, on-device, ensuring the user's preferred state persistence.
+This Android application provides Mandarin learners with an offline, self-tailorable review and dictionary service.
+Downloaded locally, onto their device, comes a searchable database with 100,000+ character entries (which is especially handy when needing access to characters without phone service).
+Users can select their HSK level and then, at a minimum, customize review vocabulary via easy-to-use flipcards.
+And the app integrates a local Room (Android) database, on-device, ensuring the user's preferred state persistence.

 ## FOREWORD

-Many students struggle to access structured Mandarin vocabulary tailored to their level; existing apps are often subscription-based and/or lack [any] customization.
+Many learners struggle to access structured Mandarin vocabulary self-tailored to their level; existing apps are often subscription-based and/or lack [any] customization.
 This project provides a free, simple, customizable alternative where learners can study HSK-aligned vocabulary and expand their deck with personal notes.
-This project is built with inspiration from the developer's own, personal journey into learning Mandarin and having issues with QoL (Quality of Life) features across different language learning apps.
-Though this is not a commercial product, it is a project satisfying not only banal requirements for a University semester project as an illustrative learning example, but, also, the developer's own vestedly-interested wants concerning language-learning.
-Future versions will, undoubtedly, continually interate moving forward; as, the project aims for top marks both academic _and_ serviceable in the Mobile Application market; so, why not provide the service, indefinitely, adding features as leisure allows?
+This project is built with inspiration from the developer's own, personal journey into learning Mandarin and having issues with Quality of Life (QoL) features across different language learning apps.
+Though this is not a commercial product, it is a project satisfying not only banal requirements for a University semester project as an illustrative learning example, but, also, the developer's own vestedly-interested desires concerning their language-learning.
+Future versions will, undoubtedly, continually interate moving forward; as, the project aims for top marks both academic _and_ serviceable in the Mobile Application market; so, why not provide the service, indefinitely, adding features as able?

 ## VERSIONS
 The first iteration of this service aims to provide a TTS-centric (Text-to-Speech), litely-gamified personalized review and notation service coupled with quick-access to what is often considered the gold standard of Chinese character collections (CC-CEDICT).
-Future versions need center around phrasebuilding; grammar and context learning; audiovisual samples and reviews; AI and live partner speech practice; and beyond.
+Future versions need center around phrasebuilding; grammar and context learning; audiovisual samples and reviews; AI- and live-partner-speech practice; and beyond.

 #

 ### <ins>VERSION 1.0 FEATURES</ins>
--  _Hand-Chosen HSK Level Character Sets_
+-  _Hand-Chosen HSK Level Character Sets (full HSK 1-9)_
--  _TTS (Text-to-Speech) Dictionary (100K+ character set)_
+-  _TTS (Text-to-Speech) Dictionary (full 100K+ language set)_
--  _Review Cards (w/ Favorites & Bests System)_
+-  _Review Cards (w/ optional Favorites & Unpracticed modes)_
--  _Gamified HSK-level Unlock system (optional)_
 -  _Digital Notebook (per-card; in-app)_
 -  _UI Theme Customization  (Light / Dark; Theme Color Variants)_
--  _Online & Offline General Access Options_
+-  _100% Offline General Access_

 ## PLATFORM INFORMATION
 ### ANDROID